SabreOSS/conf4j/USERS-GUIDE.md

 The `@ConfigurationType` registers in the context a bean for the configuration type and its functionality is very similar to `<conf4j:configuration>` tag.

-_conf4j_ annotations can be used in _Spring Framework_ configurations classes - classes annotated, or meta-annotated with `@Configuration`.
+_conf4j_ annotations can be used in _Spring Framework_ configurations classes, i.e. classes annotated or meta-annotated with `@Configuration`.

-Following example shows how to use `@ConfigurationScan` to find all configuration classes in the package (and sub-packages).
+The following example shows how to use `@ConfigurationScan` to find all configuration classes in the package (and sub-packages).

 ```java
 @Configuration